 Art: Getting Your Money’s Worth

 All of these things were considered.
 Is it really worth it?
-After the fact it was definitely worth it, but before the concert I had to make a decision.
+After the fact, it was definitely worth it, but before the concert, I had to make a decision.
 I thought to myself “Well, I already bought the ticket, so I’m locked in.”
-Yes, I’ll be damned if I throw my hard earned $20 dollar bill away.
-At this point though, it’s not about the money spent, it’s about spending money on something and not getting your money’s worth.
-Wasting money.
-If I didn’t go I may as well burn a 20 dollar bill or throw it out the window.
+Yes, I’ll be damned if I throw my hard earned $20 dollar bill away.”
+That was when I was working at FedEx Office for $13 an hour, so that was 1.5 hours worth of stress and headache.

-But the point is, this small amount of money locked me in and made me go out of my way to go to the concert.
-If I hadn’t bought the ticket in the first place I would have never went.
+The point is, this small amount of money locked me in and made me go out of my way to go to the concert.
+If I hadn’t bought the ticket in the first place I would have never gone.
 This is the case with anything.
 That’s why it’s beneficial to prepay for plane tickets, workshops, or anything else.
 It locks you in.
 You see value in it and there’s no way you are going to lose that value.
 The closer you get to the event, if you live a busy lifestyle, the more you will try to talk yourself out of going.
 Asking yourself, “Is it worth it?”

 How about expensive oil paints, or drawing material?
-Well, that didn’t work in my case. t bought some painting equipment in October and it’s still waiting to be used.
+Well, that didn’t work in my case.
+I bought some painting equipment in October (2013) and it’s still waiting to be used.
 Though, in my head, I know it won’t go to waste.
 It’s just a matter of time.
-So, what can YOU think of to invest two precious items such as TIME and MONEY?
-Spend it wisely and benefit your quality of life and education.
+So, what can you think of to invest your precious TIME and MONEY in?
+Spend it wisely and benefit your quality of life and art education.